matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ## Welcome

-This is intended as a guide to the synapse configuration-each config option is documented, including instructions on how to change the default and what sort of behavior to expect if the default is changed, and an example configuration.
+This is intended as a guide to the synapse configuration-each config option is documented, including instructions on how to change the default and what sort of behavior to expect if the default is changed.
+Also included is an example configuration.
 If you don't want to spend a lot of time thinking about options, the config as generated sets sensible defaults for most values. [which values must you fill in? server name, ports?, public base url?]